What Is The Sitemap In Magento 2?

 On the left panel, please tap CATALOG and select the XML Sitemap in the dropdown.

-Also, you must set up Priority for the category updates by entering a value in the range from 0.0 to 1.0 (smaller number means higher priority).
+Also, you must set up Priority for the category updates by entering a value in the range from 0.0 to 1.0 (a smaller number means higher priority).

 Firstly, you must expand the General Settings section.